scriptype/graphql-presentation-hub/README.md

 # GraphQL Presentation Hub

-This repo is used for preparing the production environment of GraphQL presentation app.
+This repo is used for preparing the production environment of [GraphQL presentation app](https://chargin.cf) (Check out the [presentation!](https://slides.com/mustastum/react-graphql)).
 For local development environment, this repo can be ignored.

 In short: